Chief Justice of India: Appointment

-Removal
+Tenure and removal

-Article 124(4) of the Constitution of India lays down the procedure for the removal of a judge of the Supreme Court, which is applicable to chief justices as well.
-Once appointed, the chief justice remains in office until age 65.
-There is no fixed tenure provided in the constitution.
-He can be removed only through a process of removal by Parliament as follows:
+Once appointed, the chief justice remains in office until the age 65, unless removed earlier.
+As per the Article 124(4) of the Constitution of India, the procedure for the removal of a judge of the Supreme Court, is applicable to the chief justice as well.
+The chief justice can be removed through impeachment by the parliament.

 A Judge of the Supreme Court shall not be removed from his office except by an order of the President passed after an address by each House of Parliament supported by a majority of the total membership of that House and by a majority of not less than two-thirds of the members of that House present and voting has been presented to the President in the same session for such removal on the ground of proved misbehaviour or incapacity.